MicrosoftDocs/cpp-docs/docs/ide/read-and-understand-code-cpp.md

 ![Screenshot showing inactive code in the editor, which appears faded compared to active code.](../ide/media/inactive-code-cpp.png "C++ inactive code")

 You can customize the colors by typing "Fonts" in **Quick Launch**, and then choosing **Fonts and Colors**.
-In the **Fonts and Colors** dialog scroll down to the C/C++ options and then choose a custom font and/or color.
+In the **Fonts and Colors** dialog, scroll down to the C/C++ options and then choose a custom font and/or color.

 ## Outlining

-Right-click anywhere in a source code file and choose **Outlining** to collapse or expand code blocks and/or custom regions to make it easier to browse only the code you are interested in.
+Right-click anywhere in a source code file and choose **Outlining** to collapse or expand code blocks and/or custom regions to make it easier to browse only the code you're interested in.
 For more information, see [Outlining](/visualstudio/ide/outlining).

 ![Screenshot of the outlining window shows the body of classes collapsed.
 Options for Collapse to Definitions, Toggle All Outlining, etc. are visible.](../ide/media/vs2015_cpp_outlining.png)